isalazar4826/Record-Audio-from-FLOW-and-Remplace-Existing-audio-prompt-WxCC-Folder/README.md

 ![image](https://github.com/user-attachments/assets/26d17682-8762-40f8-a6b5-48bad5b5ae7b)

-Use the ngrok application to expose our code on the internet. run the ngrok.exe application http 5000
+Use the ngrok application to expose our code on the internet. run the ngrok.exe application http 5000.
-5000 is the default port in the python code

 ![image](https://github.com/user-attachments/assets/d88d52a4-cf9e-4f90-987a-bba7124b08d6)

 this generates a temporary, test URL, for our code.